space-mp4-exe/space-mp4-exe/README.md

 - Hi.
-I'm @space-mp4-exe. usually called SolidSlider on the interwebs, Brent everywhere else.
+I'm @space-mp4-exe. usually called SolidSlider on the internet, Brent everywhere else.
 - I'm a CS student at the university of Oklahoma
 - I don't know what I'm doing
 - email: brentbristol3@gmail.com